I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 --- So this is not the end of the story ---

-E. Well...there's the theoretical intellect (H p.314) produced when the active intellect produces form in the material intellect.
+E. Well...there's the theoretical intellect (H p.314), also called produced or caused intellect, comes into being when the active intellect produces form in the material intellect.

-1. Human intellect both one and many...one in that there's one receiving and one producing...many produced.
+1. Human intellect both one and many...one in that there's one receiving and one producing...many produced or caused.

 2. Human intellect both eternal and finite...the active and the passive intellects are both eternal because the human race has always existed.
 The produced/theoretical intellect comes in to being when the two intersect at a given body.